 We are committed to overcoming overt and latent discrimination based on racial, ethnic, and/or cultural background.
 Racist and discriminatory comments or attitudes will not be tolerated under any circumstance.
 If you have any concerns about the etiquette or behavior of any participant, please notify a Point staff member.

 Each of us is a complex individual, from how we pursue our passions and interests, to how we view our sexuality and gender identity.
 Do not assume a person’s preferred gender pronoun based on your own perception of their gender expression.
 Be understanding as people process their gender identities and sexual orientations at their own pace.
 A person’s pronouns and name may change a number of times.
 Please respect anyone’s choice of preferred gender pronouns or any other self-identification.
-Preferred gender pronouns are printed clearly on each person’s
+Preferred gender pronouns are printed clearly on each person’s name tag.

 Language & Etiquette

 A person’s external appearance might not match their internal gender identity.
 There is not a certain way to look or act for any given identity—a person’s external appearance might not match their internal gender identity.

 Please make a conscious effort to use non-sexist and gender-neutral language during the program.
 Avoid all derogatory, misogynistic, and emasculating terms and phrases.
 Try using gender-neutral phrases like “the person in the red shirt,” instead of “that woman” or “that man.”

 Before asking someone a question related to their gender identity or sexual orientation, ask yourself if the answer is necessary, given the work that you are doing with them.
 This practice may help you reflect on the appropriateness of your curiosity and prevent you from crossing people’s boundaries.